kanishkgautam98/kanishkgautam98.github.io/_pages/about.md

 ## Goldman Sachs ##

-* Developed, tested, automated and deployed application performance/health monitoring service, a onestop platform where the health of the services, their respective instances and other details like API documentation (Swagger), Splunk logs, etc. is present.
+*	Developed, tested, automated, and deployed application performance/health monitoring service, a one-stop platform where the health of the services, their respective instances and other details like API documentation (Swagger), Splunk logs, etc., is present.
-* Was involved in all requirement gathering and design discussions of reporting service, which is responsible for generating various substantial reports from two data sources (DB2 & Mongo) using GraphQL.
+* Gathered requirements, discussed design, developed, tested and deployed reporting service, responsible for generating various substantial financial reports from two data sources (DB2 & Mongo) using GraphQL and several inter-service calls.
-* Developed, tested and automated reporting service.
 * Proposed, designed and developed a feature flag system with Spring boot, Redis and ReactJS, which can change features at runtime from APIs to downstream services and data sources, such that release rollbacks are not required, and features can be switched easily by changing the feature flag.
+* Revamped the automated trading engine to onboard an external client.
 * Developed a JAR checker job, which validates whether all the service instances are running on the same jar version.
-* Involved in the development of onboarding an external client to our automated trading engine.
 * Worked on onboarding our service’s logs to Splunk.
+* Developed Cron jobs to enhance automated testing performed by the QA team.
+* Developed Gitlab pipeline for one of the new services.
+*	Onboarded our service’s logs to Splunk.
-* Developed a new feature for searching trades in one of our services.
+* Developed a new feature of searching trades in one of our services.
 * Involved in bug analysis and bug fixes.
-* Created Gitlab pipeline for the application performance monitoring service and presented a demo to the team.
-* Created a Cron job for enhancing automation testing performed by the QA team.

 ## OYO Rooms ##

-* Enhanced backend services responsible for onboarding various properties like hotels, homes and vacation stays to the OYO ecosystem, from the old monolith architecture to microservices.
+*	Enhanced backend services responsible for onboarding various properties like hotels, homes, and vacation stays to the OYO ecosystem, from the old monolith architecture to microservices.
 * Worked on deal creation algorithm for commercial deals between OYO & Property Owners based on various factors.
-* Developed, tested and deployed, a feature to create pdf contract between OYO and property owners by pulling data from various microservices, which was being done manually earlier.
+* Developed, tested and deployed, feature to create pdf contracts between OYO and property owners by pulling data from various microservices, which was done manually earlier.
 * Developed, tested and deployed, meeting-related enhancements that allowed business development managers to store data related to meetings, user-wise and country wise.
 * Developed a feature of mapping various business development managers under appropriate business development heads.
-* Solved the out-of-memory issue for one of our services while working as an on-call engineer.
+* Solved the out-of-memory issue (SEV-1) for one of our services while working as an on-call engineer.
 * Directly worked with the business team, from gathering business requirements to designing the solution and successfully deploying it on to production.
-* Responsible for handling tasks related to bug fixing, maintenance and new-features.
+* Responsible for handling tasks related to bug fixing, maintenance and new-features rollouts.
 * Worked as primary On-Call Engineer for the supply onboarding team.

 ## Publications